 7. Changing Table and Changing Pad

 Of course, babies are prone to pooping and peeing on their diapers.
 You need to give yourself an easier time changing their clothes.

 Enter the changing table and changing pad, every new parent’s best friend.

-Keep in mind you’ll be changing dirty and soiled diapers, so 100% NON-TOXIC changing pads will be ideal.
+Keep in mind you’ll be changing dirty and soiled diapers, so 100% Natural Baby Changing Cover will be ideal.

 You might say, “Isn’t it unnecessary to add this to my cart because I can do the changing on the floor?”

 Your back and joints will surely NOT enjoy that experience with all that bending and slouching.
 That’s what a changing table and pad are for!

 A changing pad adjusts to your conditions because they’re portable, meaning you can put it at your most comfortable height.
 Better yet, you can place them on top of your changing table.
 Sound pretty neat, to say the least!

 Do you need a break from your full-time parenting duties?